1351438/intellisense/README.md

 - Critical TON write operations require explicit user approval.
 - Sensitive key-generation/signing tools are disabled in Telegram v1.
 - Wallet custody is non-custodial only.

-## License

-`examples/telegram-bot/` is licensed under Apache License 2.0.
-See `LICENSE` in this directory.